The Guide to Working with a Financial Advisor

-A financial adviser is a generic term.
+A financial advisor is a generic term.
 Most commonly, it refers to a professional who offers customers guidance on considerations related to money.

 Investopedia elaborates on the services of financial advisors, noting that “Financial advisors, or advisers, can provide many different services, such as investment management, tax planning, and estate planning.”

 It’s important to note that financial advisors must have certain certifications depending on the services they offer.
-For the purposes of this page, we’ll hone our focus toward investment advisers and wealth management advisers.
+For the purposes of this page, we’ll hone our focus toward investment advisors and wealth management advisors.
 These are some of the most common applications under the generalized term.

-What is the difference between an “investment adviser” and a “financial adviser”?
+What is the difference between an “investment advisor” and a “financial advisor”?

 The technical legal term for this job is “registered representative”.